About Worship at St. Dunstan’s

 Are my children welcome in Church?

 All children are welcome at St. Dunstan’s.
 There are crayons, religious coloring books, and pipe cleaners available in the back of the Church to keep children busy during services.
-Additionally, at the 9:00am and 9:01am services, children ages 3 through second grade are invited to follow the processional cross and adult leaders to Children’s Liturgy.
+Additionally, at the 9:00am service, children ages 3 through second grade are invited to follow the processional cross and adult leaders to Children’s Liturgy.
 There they will hear the lessons, a sermon, pray, sing and worship God in an age-appropriate format.
 They will return to the church before Communion.
 Nursery service is available on Sundays from 8:30am – 12:15pm.

 How do I get information about joining St. Dunstan’s?